ocelotconsulting/ocelotconsulting.github.io/_posts/2016-10-10-entitlements.markdown

 Granting access was a frustrating process.
 In the case of AD groups the process required creating a ticket in a generic workflow management tool and then waiting for an approval.
 The process relied on two rounds of email and could take a week or more in the worst case.
 The older, home-grown system was actually a bit more convenient to use but still required manual intervention.

 What was perhaps the most frustrating for teams was the lack of automation.
 Generally, if you joined an organization a baseline of entitlements was implied; if, for example you joined the 'Foo Bar' organization it was expected that your request for the `FOO_BAR_USER` entitlement would of course be approved.
-But someone would still have to respond the the approval email.
+But someone would still have to respond to the approval email.

 To address this last point, the concept of *dynamic entitlements* was proposed; i.e. entitlements implied by metadata rather than explicitly associated with a user or group.